Substantial Investment in the Region’s Quality of Life

 - Capital improvements in the past have included: accessibility projects, fire safety system improvements, building repairs, stage lighting systems, computer systems, sound systems, film editing systems, construction of Freedom Corner Monument; new exhibit space at Historical Society of Western Pennsylvania; seat replacement at the Pittsburgh Filmmakers Regent Square Theater; office equipment; a building security system; recording studio equipment; acoustic shells; glass-making equipment; translation system; computer box office system; roof repair and upgrading of exhibits.

 Transit became a RAD-funded category for the first time in 2013 with a $3 million grant to the Port Authority of Allegheny County.
-This grant leveraged $21 million in additional state funding, and got 62 million riders to work as well as to cultural and recreational facilities and events.
+To date, RAD has provided $21 million in support of transit, overall less than 1% of total grants.
+This grant has leveraged $120 million in additional state funding over seven years, and helped each year to get 62 million riders to work as well as to cultural and recreational facilities and events.

 The District has maximized grants by minimizing administrative costs which total about 0.7% of tax revenues, less than the one-percent allowed by law.